Winter's Formula: Identifying Isolated Or Mixed Metabolic Disturbances.

 We know the respiratory system is the 2nd fastest mechanism for compensating to acid-base disorders, but how do we know if the respiratory system is keeping up with the demand to buffer the low bicarb?
 How do we know there isn't another problem contributing to the patients metabolic acidosis?

 The answer can be found using the "Winters" formula.
-(Don't confuse this with De Winters T-wave).
+(Not to be confused with De Winters T-wave).

 Winters formula is used for identifying mixed acid-base disorders of the Metabolic system...